zentrum-lexikographie/dwdsmor/README.md

 ```sh
 make INCLUDE_AUX=false -C lexicon
 ```

+Individual input files can be blacklisted in `lexicon/exclude.list`.

 By default, additional lexica from SMORLemma for irregular nouns, adjectives, and adverbs as well as for adpositions and affixes are included.
 In order to